 SU_P_09

-[i] How did you get to my house?
-Can you tell me about your journey from your home to here?
+[i] How did you get to my place?
+Can you tell me how you got here from your house?

-[r] It was a long journey but not really.
-Taking transport here in Paris is simple, because you don’t get lost and that’s the main thing.
-The problem is that it takes time, especially on weekends.
-When the journey is 30 minutes long, but you have connections and you have to wait, so it will be an hour longer.
-Even if you want to make a short trip of 20 minutes according to the application of your phone, you still have to count one hour to get there.
+[r] It was a long journey, but not really.
+Using public transport here in Paris is easy, because you don’t get lost, and that’s the main thing.
+The problem is that it takes time, especially at the weekend.
+If the journey takes 30 minutes, but you have connections and you have to wait, it will take an hour more.
+Even if you want to make a short 20-minute journey according to the app on your phone, you still have to allow an hour to get there.
 Sometimes the buses are late or there is a strike or problems.
-In general, public transport is good, there are traffic problems everywhere and not only in Paris.
+In general, public transport is okay, there are traffic problems everywhere and not just in Paris.
 In Syria, the issue is catastrophic.
-What is positive is that in Paris you don’t get lost and everything is available,
+The positive thing is that in Paris you don’t get lost and everything is available,

 [i] Good.
 If you compare Syrian and French public transport, what can you say?

-[r] In our country, when we talked about means of transport in France or Europe, we said that the metro allows you to cross a city from east to west in 10 minutes, which is exaggerated.
-When I heard that, I understood that it was exaggerated here, what surprised me was that there are connections of 6 to 7 minutes on average between two metro lines.
-Sometimes the connections are only 2 minutes long, if I also add the waiting time because each line has its own frequency, the frequency of trains passing on some metro lines can be two minutes, and on others, every ten minutes.
-So your calculations fall apart.
-We also thought the subway was ultra fast like a spaceship.
-In Syria, those who came back to visit, you had the impression that they wanted to show that everything was great in France, they kept saying that they didn’t have the same bus problems because they had the subway, they always used the “we”, they wanted to be more royalist than the king.
+[r] At home, when we talked about means of transport in France or in Europe, we said that the metro allows you to cross a city from east to west in 10 minutes, which is an exaggeration.
+When I heard that, I realised that it was an exaggeration here.
+What surprised me was that there are connections every 6 to 7 minutes on average between two metro lines.
+Sometimes the connections are only 2 minutes, if I also add the waiting time because each line has its own frequency, the frequency of trains on certain metro lines can be two minutes, and on other lines, every ten minutes.
+So, your calculations are off.
+We also thought that the metro was ultra fast like a spaceship.
+In Syria, when people came back to visit, you got the impression that they wanted to show that everything was great in France.
+They kept repeating that they didn’t have the same bus problems because they had the metro, they always used the word ‘we’, they wanted to be more royalist than the king.

-[i] In your opinion, when can a person use the “we” when leaving one country to another?
+[i] In your opinion, when can a person use the word ‘we’ when they leave one country for another?

 [i] In this situation, we have two cases.
-The first, the one we talked about, which is more royalist than the king, unfortunately we have many in our economically backward states; the second, they feel French after three, four or five years of life in France.
-For them, their lifestyles are changing and they are becoming more French than Syrians, Orientals or even North Africans.
-There are people who go to France for a week, then when they return they already include at least two words in French in each sentence.
-They no longer say thank you with the Syrian rolled “r”, but they say “Merci”, and they don’t even speak French.
+The first, the one we talked about, who is more royalist than the king, unfortunately we have a lot of them in our economically backward states; the second, they feel French after three, four or five years of living in France.
+For them, their lifestyles change and they become more French than Syrian, Eastern or even North African.
+There are people who go to France for a week, and then when they come back they already use at least two French words in every sentence.
+They no longer pronounce merci with the rolled ‘r’ in the Syrian way, but they pronounce it ‘Merci’, and they don’t even speak French.

-[i] Are there any moments when you thought you were French or Syrian?
+[i] Are there times when you saw yourself as French or rather Syrian?

-[r] A journalist asked me once if I felt French, I had been living in France for 6 years at that time, the question was in the context of naturalization, she asked me why I had not yet made the request.
-I replied that I will do so, when I feel 100% French, I must say that I am French rather than naturalized French, I must first feel French, just as I saw myself as Syrian when I was in Syria.
+[r] A journalist once asked me if I felt French.
+I had been living in France for 6 years at that time.
+The question was in the context of naturalisation.
+She was asking me why I hadn’t applied yet.
+I replied that I would do so when I felt 100% French.
+I have to say that I am French rather than I am naturalised French.
+I must first feel French, as I saw myself as Syrian when I was in Syria.

 [i] How can you express this feeling?

-[i] And you, how do you describe your experience with the language?
+[i] And you, how would you describe your experience with the language?

 [r] My experience is a little different.
-I came to France in search of a diploma, or rather an education.
-The idea came to my mind after I graduated from university in 2009, I had to continue my studies in master’s degree, then in doctorate, but I had problems, which I don’t see the point in telling, and which prevented me from doing so.
-So I thought I’d go to school somewhere else, but where?
-As I speak Arabic, I started looking in Arab countries, such as Egypt, Algeria, Lebanon and Jordan, unfortunately, Jordan is very expensive.
-Lebanon was very dangerous for me; at the time, going to Lebanon was like staying in Syria, because it was considered a governorate, a sector or even a region of Syria.
-I was accepted into a university in Annaba, Algeria, where the university is called Annaba, I don’t know, and I had to study in French there.
-Unfortunately, that year, Syria began to implement a new law concerning Arab students who now had to pay more for their university tuition in Syria, and Algeria did the same.
-I should have paid too much for my registration compared to my situation as an immigrant student who has to study and cannot work.
-I was also accepted into an institute in Egypt, called the Arab Institute of Management, whose tuition fees were not very high, about 3000 euros for the two years of master’s degree, and the same for the doctorate.
-I worked as an accountant at the Ministry of Higher Education, on the files of Syrian scholarship students in France.
-I was talking with a friend in my office, a fellow named Khaldun came in, continuing the discussion, he offered me to go to France, I repeated: France!
-But the average to live there is 1500 euros per month, plus the expenses of my studies.
-He informed me that the university in France was free or almost free, and the students have social security coverage for health included in the tuition fees, about 200 euros.
-For those under 28 years of age and those over 28 years of age, it is free, because the State pays for it.
-Students also have other assistance and allowances, for housing and transport, it is a whole.
+I arrived in France in search of a qualification, or rather an education.
+The idea came to me after I graduated from university in 2009.
+I was supposed to continue my studies with a master’s degree, then a doctorate, but I had problems, which I don’t see the point in going into, and which prevented me from doing so.
+So I thought about going to continue my studies elsewhere, but where?
+As I speak Arabic, I started looking in Arab countries, such as Egypt, Algeria, Lebanon and Jordan, unfortunately Jordan is very expensive.
+Lebanon was very dangerous for me; at the time, going to Lebanon was the same as staying in Syria, because it was considered a governorate, a sector or even a region of Syria.
+I was accepted at a university in Annaba, Algeria, where the university is called Annaba, I don’t remember, and I was supposed to study in French there.
+Unfortunately, that year, Syria began to apply a new law concerning Arab students who now had to pay more for their university enrolment in Syria, and Algeria did the same.
+I would have had to pay too much for my enrolment, given my situation as an immigrant student who has to study and cannot work.
+I was also accepted at an institute in Egypt, the Arab Institute of Management, where the enrolment fees were not very high, around 3000 euros for two years of master’s and the same for the doctorate.
+I was working as an accountant at the Ministry of Higher Education, dealing with the files of Syrian students on scholarships in France.
+I was talking to a friend in my office, a scholarship holder called Khaldoun came in, and continued the discussion.
+He suggested that I go to France.
+I repeated: France!
+But the average monthly cost of living there is 1500 euros, plus the cost of my studies.
+He informed me that university in France was free or almost free, and that students have social health insurance included in the registration fees, which cost around 200 euros.
+For those under 28 and for those over 28, it’s free, because the state pays for it.
+Students also have other assistance and benefits, for housing and transport, it’s a package.
 So I discovered that the life of a student in France is easier than that of a student in Syria.
-Then I applied to come to France, and I was admitted, and that’s when the problems started.
+Then I applied to come to France, and I was accepted, and that’s when the problems started.

 [i] What are the differences between what your friend told you and the reality?

-[i] Do you think that the daily life in Paris and your relationship with her and life in your neighbourhood didn’t help you fill this hole?
+[i] Do you think that everyday life in Paris and your relationship with it and life in your neighbourhood didn’t help you fill that gap?

 [i] Yes, later on.
-Here in Paris, everything depends on the integration of the immigrant.
-You know, the friend I told you about who was given a residence permit, a carte vitale, etc… In my opinion, this created several communities in the large community called “Paris”, for example, at the beginning I lived in a place where everyone, where most of the people came from Algeria, they were North African, Tunisians, Moroccans but the majority were Algerians.
-We went to the market to buy food that we were used to eating, like the bread we ate in Syria, you find a salesman who speaks Arabic.
-And if you want to go to a store like Auchan, Intermarché Franprix or Monoprix, etc., you walk between the different departments, you choose what you need, and you go to the checkout, the cashier passes them and declares the amount to pay.
+Here in Paris, everything depends on the immigrant’s integration.
+You know, the friend I told you about who was given a residence permit, a social security card, etc… In my opinion, this has created several communities within the greater community known as ‘Paris’.
+For example, at the beginning I lived in a place where all, or most of the people came from Algeria.
+They were North Africans, Tunisians, Moroccans, but the majority were Algerians.
+We would go to the market to stock up on the food we were used to eating, like the bread we ate in Syria, you find a seller who speaks Arabic.
+And if you want to go to a shop like Auchan, Intermarché, Franprix or Monoprix, etc., you wander between the different aisles, choose what you need, and head for the checkout, the cashier scans it and tells you the amount to pay.
 If you haven’t heard, you look at the screen, take out your money and pay.
-Otherwise, if you have not heard or understood, you will only learn one word “per card”.
-And then you insert your card, discover the amount to be paid and enter your code.
-At that moment you know that you will pay 10, 19, 20 or 50 euros. [laughs] Your entourage is not going to help you learn the language on a daily basis.
-You don’t necessarily know French people to exchange with and even the French and Francophones, if you want to talk to them, you have to have a certain linguistic background that is more important than “hello, it’s okay”, in order to be able to exchange.
-Most of the time, they will ask you where you come from, and you answer that you come from Syria.
-A few months after my arrival, the revolution began.
-Since then, the reaction to my Syrian origins has always been: “Oh my God! ».
-They were still waiting for my comment on what was happening there.
-Two years later, the real disaster was when I enrolled in university.
-I didn’t understand what the teachers were saying, I had to go home to study, not to talk but rather to learn my classes by heart so I could answer questions or do homework.
-With the students, I didn’t bond with them, you know, they like to talk and laugh, but I didn’t understand anything, I could express myself on 2 or 3 subjects, but without more, I couldn’t laugh.
+Otherwise, if you haven’t heard or understood, you will learn a single word ‘by card’.
+And then you insert your card, you find out the amount to be paid and you enter your code.
+At that point you know that you are going to pay 10, 19, 20 or 50 euros. [laughs] The people around you are not going to help you learn the language on a daily basis.
+You don’t necessarily know any French people with whom you can talk, and even French and French-speaking people, if you want to talk to them, you need to have a certain level of language skills beyond ‘bonjour, ça va’ in order to be able to converse.
+Most of the time, they will ask you where you come from, and you will answer that you come from Syria.
+A few months after I arrived, the revolution began.
+Since then, the reaction to my Syrian origins has always been: ‘Oh my goodness!’
+They were always waiting for my comment on what was happening there.
+Two years later, the real catastrophe was when I enrolled at university.
+I didn’t understand what the teachers were saying, I had to go home to study, not to talk but rather to learn my lessons by heart so that I could answer questions or do homework.
+I didn’t make any friends with the students, you know, they like to talk and laugh, but I didn’t understand anything, I could express myself on 2 or 3 subjects, but no more, I couldn’t laugh.

-[i] Have you met people who wanted to help you and get to know you as a Syrian living in Paris… or did you find yourself isolated?
+[i] Did you meet people who wanted to help you and get to know you as a Syrian living in Paris… or did you find yourself isolated?

-[r] No, I didn’t feel isolated at all, on the contrary, there were people who wanted to talk to me and who were open, as I already told you, the barrier persisted, I communicated with a few words, I couldn’t let myself go.
-This is what I call the state’s underperformance with regard to immigrants.
-The State has the means, but it has not anticipated sufficiently to welcome these immigrants, who may be more numerous than expected.
-Frankly, I don’t have any statistics, I haven’t read much about this subject, and I haven’t found anything.
-I am not aware of the State’s guidelines in this regard, frankly, my level of information on this subject is close to zero.
+[r] No, I didn’t feel isolated at all.
+On the contrary, there were people who wanted to talk to me and who were open.
+As I’ve already told you, the barrier persisted.
+I communicated with a few words.
+I couldn’t let myself go.
+This is what I call the underperformance of the State with regard to immigrants.
+The State has the means, but it has not done enough to prepare for the arrival of these immigrants, who may be more numerous than expected.
+Frankly, I don’t have any statistics, I haven’t read much on the subject, and I haven’t found anything.
+I don’t know what the State’s policy is in this regard; frankly, my level of information on the subject is close to zero.

-[i] After overcoming this language barrier, what was the effect on your life?
+[i] After overcoming this language barrier, what effect did it have on your life?

-[i] Can you tell me about your experience of integrating the French labour market?
+[i] Can you tell me about your experience of integrating into the French labour market?

-[r] I did several internships in France, you see the break between noon and 2pm? for me this break was useless, when it is noon, you had to take a break.
+[i] I did several internships in France, you know the break between noon and 2pm?
+For me, this break was useless, when it was noon, I had to go out on break.

 [i] Why?

-[i] I would like to come back with you on the aspect of changing habits.
-You mentioned food and sun, I would like to know what has changed for you in Paris?
+[i] I would like to come back with you to the aspect of changing habits.
+You mentioned food and the sun, I would like to know what has changed for you in Paris?

-[r] It is difficult to notice.
-But to be honest, I think I’ve become more lazy.
-At the time, in Syria, I left home at 7am, and I didn’t come home until after midnight.
-At home, it was like a hotel to spend the night, even during the holidays, I hardly saw my family, on Fridays or sometimes on Saturdays, I was very active.
-Between work, studies, sport, reading and the training I was taking, I had no free time.
+[r] It’s hard to notice.
+But to be honest, I think I’ve become lazier.
+Back in Syria, I would leave home at 7am and not get back until after midnight.
+At home, it was like a hotel to spend the night, even during the holidays, I hardly saw my family, on Fridays or sometimes Saturdays, I was very active.
+Between work, studies, sports, reading and the training courses I was taking, I had no free time.
 Here, I can’t do everything I did in Syria.
-I went to work in the morning, I went to university in the afternoon and then to training, in the evening I went to the gym already tired, but I had to do some sports, and I came home after midnight.
-I would talk with my family for a while while while I had a cup of tea, then I would wish them good night early enough to wake up and go to work the next morning.
-Here, I can’t do all this.
+I would leave for work in the morning, go to university in the afternoon, then training, and in the evening I would go to the gym already tired, but I had to do sport, and I would get home after midnight.
+I would chat with my family for a bit, long enough to have a cup of tea, then I would wish them good night early enough to be able to wake up and go to work the next morning.
+Here, I can’t do all that.

 [i] Why?

-[r] In France, I cannot carry out the same activities for different reasons.
-I don’t have enough time, even though we have the same 24 hours a day.
-But here time passes faster, time in transport plays a role perhaps, the high cost of living and the new demands of daily life.
-I arrived in France seven and a half years ago, about eight years ago, I had to start a new circle of relationships.
-In Syria, everything I’ve built in 20 years, or rather 19 years, has collapsed overnight.
-This environment has become virtual, I communicate with it on Messenger.
+[r] In France, I can’t do the same activities for various reasons.
+I don’t have enough time, even though we have the same 24 hours in a day.
+But here, time passes more quickly, the time spent travelling perhaps plays a role, the high cost of living and the new demands of everyday life.
+I arrived in France about seven and a half, eight years ago, and I had to rebuild my circle of friends and acquaintances.
+In Syria, everything I had built up over 20 years, or rather 19 years, collapsed overnight.
+My circle of friends and acquaintances has become virtual; I communicate with them on Messenger.
 Before, there was only Hotmail and Yahoo.
-Everything here has changed, you have to forge real links with people, and start all over again, such as looking for a job and visiting the streets of Paris to get to know her.
+Here, everything has changed, you have to form real relationships with people, and start all over again, like looking for work and walking the streets of Paris to get to know it.

 [r] Everywhere

 [i] For example?
-What are your favorite places in Paris?
+What are your favourite places in Paris?

 [r] There is something called the tourist arc in Paris…